· knowledge base

 - Boots and mines: Automatic IP/hostname assignment, no need to install any drivers, configure XWindows, or compile any software.

-- Supports multiple coins: Ready to mine Ethereum, ETC, EXP, and other DaggerHashimoto coins.
+- Supports multiple coins: Ready to mine Ethereum, Zcash, and many other gpu-minable coins.

 - Supports all hardforks and softforks: Blockchain syncing handled by pools and wallets.